-For a smart inverter, now we must consider Rule 21 which governs interconnections made to California’s investor owned utilities and those regulated by the California Public Utilities Commission, such as PG&E, or SCE in Southern, California and SDG&E in San Diego.
+For a smart inverter, now we must consider Rule 21 which governs interconnections made to California’s investor owned utilities.
+As well as those regulated by the California Public Utilities Commission, such as PG&E, or SCE in Southern, California and SDG&E in San Diego.
 Rule 21 outlines the interconnection agreement homeowners and utilities sign before a new solar system is connected with the electricity grid.
 It’s purpose is to outline safety features and advanced grid functions for the inverters.
 This short article will outline what an inveter is, what smart inverters are important and how Rule 21 will impact solar consumers in California.

 What Is a Smart Inverter?